How I Made This Website

 Seems simple enough, and honestly, it really was.

 After getting Claude installed I kind of paused and started researching into “Skills” that other people created for web design.
-I didn’t really want to just copy+paste other peoples’ work (I can appreciate the irony here as I am using LLM to do all the webdev heavy lifting), plus I was curious to see if Claude would just.. work.
-So I ended up just prompting it directly.
+I didn’t really want to just copy+paste other peoples’ work (I can appreciate the irony here as I am using LLM to do all the webdev heavy lifting), plus I was curious to see if Claude would work out of the box.
+So I ended up prompting it directly.
 I let Claude know that this project was inteded to be a website developed using the Hugo platform.
 I wanted to start off simple with a generic pages for home, about, contact, and also a blog directory.
 I linked Claude to an example website whose design I liked, and off it went.

 Naturally, as it had already done so much for me, I asked Claude to suggest a CI/CD workflow using Github Actions.
-Claude then generated the deploy workflow code and let me know all I had to do was define the necessary secrets in Github - sweet.
-Porkbun provides all that when you spin up the web server, so that was pretty straightforward.
+Claude then generated the deploy workflow code and let me know all I had to do was define the necessary secrets in Github.
+Porkbun provides all that when you spin up the web server, so that was straightforward.

-First attempt failed, Claude had defined another folder for FTP’ing the public content.
-Simple fix, just deploy the public content to ‘./’, the root directory on the web server.
-Quick change, and I had a fully functioning website.
+Our first attempt failed, Claude had defined another folder for FTP’ing the public content.
+Simple fix, just deploy the public content to the root directory on the web server.
+After a quick change, and I had a fully functioning website.

 All in all, this took me about 3 hours from getting my environment stood up to working with Claude and getting my “artistic vision” published to the World Wide Web.
 Pretty good timing considering it would have been weeks if not months of me playing with CSS and HTML to get this far.